-Notice of the title of the dissertation, a synopsis of about 100 words, along with a letter of support from the tutor who will supervise the dissertation, must be sent to the Undergraduate Administrator of the School of Archaeology for submission to the Standing Committee not later than Wednesday of Noughth Week of Trinity Term of the second year for approval by the Standing Committee at their meeting on Monday of First Week of Trinity Term.
+Notice of the title of the dissertation, a synopsis of about 100 words, and approval from the dissertation supervisor must be submitted via online form not later than Wednesday of Noughth Week of Trinity Term of the second year for approval by the Standing Committee at their meeting on Monday of First Week of Trinity Term.
 Note that normally dissertation supervisors must be members of the School of Anthropology or the School of Archaeology and that they cannot be graduate students.